-Life moves at such a pace that it’s easy to get stuck in a rut in all sorts of ways; including in what we may have learned from management training…how we coach and support our people.
+Life moves at such a pace that it’s easy to get stuck in a rut in all sorts of ways; including how we coach and support our people.

 When was the last time you considered the quality of your coaching?
 If your people were asked to rate the quality of the coaching you deliver out of ten, how would you score?
 Chances are, if you average any lower than a seven, you could do with brushing up on your technique.

 Coaching, in the context of a professional workplace is about supporting, encouraging and unlocking.
-What it is not is doing, telling or counselling (and that includes doing all the talking!).
-Successful coaching should provide development as a result of guided conversation and questioning that helps the person being coached (i.e. the coachee), to get to their own solutions.
+What it is not is doing, telling or counselling.
+Successful coaching should provide development as a result of guided conversation and questioning that helps the person being coached (i.e. the coachee), to find their own solutions.

 10 Tips for Better Coaching